mikailkhona/Mod_Cog/README.md

 <img width="713" alt="image" src="https://user-images.githubusercontent.com/49488315/220438977-90110654-6cdd-4fd5-9e11-cba3143d75aa.png">

 ## Explore
-To have a playground where you can customize, visualize and possibly build on these tasks, I have created a minimal Colab notebook: https://colab.research.google.com/drive/1nzfOmJuVQ-GzbzP5oNarBk0o3XuOetMQ?usp=sharing
+To have a playground where you can customize, visualize and possibly build on these tasks, We have created a minimal Colab notebook: https://colab.research.google.com/drive/1nzfOmJuVQ-GzbzP5oNarBk0o3XuOetMQ?usp=sharing

 ## Installation